jdepoix/test-completion-transformer/README.md

 Once GitHub repositories containing JUnit tests have been downloaded, they can be used to create a dataset which maps tests to the methods they are testing.
 Also, the test methods are labeled with information about their Given/When/Then sections.
-As this process relies on AST analysis with JavaParser, it is implemented in the [Java repository](java).
+As this process relies on AST analysis with JavaParser, it is implemented in the [Java codebase](java).
 Since this is a computationally expensive process it is parallelized.
 Unfortunately JavaParser leaks memory while doing so, therefore, a small Python script is used (without any dependencies) to parallelize the process in multiple JVMs, thereby preventing memory leaks.